Imogen-Wren-Studios/.github/profile/README.md

 ## Hi there 👋
 ## About Me

-My Name is Imogen Wren. <br> Pronouns: She/Her. <br>
+Name: Imogen Wren. <br>
+Pronouns: She/Her. <br>

-Since 2016 I have been blending my love of electronics with my love of music,
+Since I started playing guitar at age 14 I have been blending my love of electronics with my love of music.
+I spent a total of 3 years Studying Music Technology, first at collage, and then for one year at University before dropping out to start work in the Outside Broadcast Industry.

+It wasn't untill a few years later that I would rekindle my passion for music, and having gained more direct electronics skills through my work on specialist camera systems, I started building Stompbox Kits (shoutout to https://FuzzDog.co.uk) who got me started down this road.
+I soon progressed to designing my own PCBs, then introducing microcontrollers and digital embedded systems into my analog audio world.
+This eventually lead me to my current role as Specialist Technical Officer for Embedded Systems at The University of Edinburgh.
+So I really have to be thankful for music pushing me towards my dream career, even if it is not directly associated with music any longer!

+I currently play Bass in the band "Dear Srrrz" and I am loving the thriving Riot Girl scene here in Edinburgh.

 ## About Imogen Wren Studios